raspberrypilearning/microbit-flags/en/step_1.md

 let alarm = false
 ```

-You then checked that the alarm was not already set true if the sound level was too high before setting off the alarm.
+You then checked that the alarm was not set to true if the sound level was too high before setting off the alarm.

 You then set it to `true`{:class='microbitlogic'} when the alarm sounded.